EPCCed/archer2-MPI-2022-03-23/README.md

 <h3>Viewing Images on ARCHER2</h3>

-The instructions for viewing images, contained in the slides for the Case Study exercise on Day 3, will not work on ARCHER2 as the package I usually use is not available.
-To view any of the PGM files (input edge data or output reconstructed images) you can use the `xview` program from `XLoadImage`:
+The instructions for viewing images, contained in the slides for the Case Study exercise on Day 3, will not work on ARCHER2 as the `display` program has different behaviour from before.

-    user@archer2:~$ module load xli
+To view any of the PGM files (input edge data or output reconstructed images) you can use the `pgmdisplay` program:

-    user@archer2:~$ xview -gamma 2 edge192x128.pgm
+    user@archer2:~$ module load imagemagick

-To double the image size, type `>` in the window; typing `q` will quit.
+    user@archer2:~$ pgmdisplay edge192x128.pgm

 Note that the image may take some time to appear as exporting X11 graphics over the network can be rather slow.